Maddoxx88/excalidraw-layout/README.md

-# excalidraw-layout
+# Excalidraw Layouts
-A repo where you can find usable drag and drop layouts and files.
+A collection of templates/layouts which you can drag and drop using [Excalidraw](https://excalidraw.com/).